Will Brodie: Fremantle: (2022–2025)

-Brodie made his debut for Fremantle during their one-point win over at Adelaide Oval in round one of the 2022 AFL season.
+Brodie made his debut for Fremantle during their one-point win over at Adelaide Oval in Round 1 of the 2022 AFL season.
 Brodie played every game in 2022, a career-best, and was an important part of Fremantle's midfield that season.
-He finished eleventh in the league for total disposals, tallying 607 across 22 games.
+He finished eleventh in the league for total disposals with 607, and ninth for clearances.

-Brodie played only five games for Fremantle in 2023.
-He was omitted after round 2.
-In his first round in the West Australian Football League he racked up 37 disposals for Peel Thunder, leading to their comeback 4 point win over East Fremantle.
-Following this performance, he returned to Fremantle's AFL team for their round 5 gather round win against Gold Coast, where he started as SUB and replaced Switkowski, who sustained a Calf injury, in the second quarter.
-With only 48% Time On Ground, he was still able to get 16 disposals.
-He was omitted for round 8, and played no more AFL games in 2023.
-2023 was a disappointing year for Brodie after he played every game in 2022.
+Brodie only played five AFL games for Fremantle in 2023, being omitted after Round 2.
+In his first WAFL game, he racked up 37 disposals for Peel Thunder in their 4-point win over East Fremantle.
+Brodie returned to Fremantle's line-up in Round 5 against Gold Coast, starting as the substitute and replacing Sam Switkowski in the second quarter.
+He was omitted for Round 8, and played no more AFL games in 2023.

-Despite being named in Fremantle's extended squad several times throughout the 2024 and 2025 AFL seasons, Brodie failed to make a senior appearance and spent the entirety of the two years playing for Peel Thunder, including in their 2024 WAFL Premiership win.
+Despite being named in Fremantle's extended squad several times throughout the 2024 and 2025 AFL seasons, Brodie failed to make a senior appearance and spent the entirety of the two years playing for Peel Thunder, including in their 2024 Premiership win.

 At the end of the 2025 AFL season, Brodie requested a trade to Port Adelaide to reunite with Josh Carr, who was Fremantle's midfield coach in 2022, Brodie's best season.
-Brodie was traded to the Power for Pick 103, a sixth-round draft pick.
+He was traded to the Power for pick 103, a sixth-round draft pick.

+Port Adelaide: (2026–present)

+After going unselected in rounds 1 & 2, Brodie played his first game for Port in Round 3 of the 2026 AFL season against at Adelaide Oval.

 Statistics

+Updated to the end of round 22, 2026.